I was in a dysfunctional relationship for 10 years. I still went ahead and married the guy. I hated him. I loved him. I learned a lot.

-If your partner tries to control by physical violence or outright physical abuse, then it’s pretty obvious he is uncontrollably jealous and possessive.
-The only advice anyone can give you is to leave the relationship.
+If you are subject to physical and/or emotional abuse in your relationship you must know it's not love.
+You must leave.
 If you are too scared to leave, you must seek help.
 You can’t stay in such a relationship - you could end up hurt, or worse.

 Yet there are many men (and women too) who control their partner in very subtle ways.
 So subtle that you can’t pin it down.
 So subtle that you are gently guided toward their way of thinking.
 You may not even realize you are being emotionally manipulated until you wake up and see that he has undermined your confidence and self-belief.